I have received several calls from clients with personal injury claims against AIG fearing their claims are unprotected.

 Yesterday, we got a call in one of our AIG cases.
 Someone from Resolute Systems called and said that AIG had given them the assignment of settling large cases.
 They are setting up settlement conference days in Philadelphia for some pending AIG cases.
 We were given November 5-6 as dates for these mediations.

 I suspect AIG is looking to capitalize on the panic and induce below market settlements.
 I have no proof of this.

 I think people with claims are understandably concerned.
-Certainly, no one in their right mind would agree to a structured settlement with AIG.
-But I think the risk of claims not being paid is relatively low, both because of the safeguards that are in place in every state to secure claims, and because I think the AIG insurance companies will continue in some form no matter what the outcome of the bailout.
+No one in their right mind would agree to a structured settlement with AIG.
+But I think the risk of claims not being paid is relatively low, both because of the safeguards are in place in every state to secure claims, and because I think the AIG insurance companies will continue in some form no matter what the outcome of the bailout.